 On this dayJan 02, 1944

-Florida: 15-Year-Old Boy Lynched for Sending Love Note
+15-Year-Old Boy Lynched in Florida for Sending Love Note

 After reading the card, Cynthia’s father, Phil Goff, brought two friends to the Howard home and demanded to see Willie.
 Despite his mother’s pleading, the men dragged Willie away, and then kidnapped Willie’s father, James Howard, from work.
 The men drove the two Howards to the embankment of the Suwanee River, bound Willie’s hands and feet, stood him at the edge of the water, and told him to either jump or be shot.
 Willie jumped into the cold water below and drowned while his father was forced to watch at gunpoint.
 Willie’s dead body was pulled from the river the next day.